golobby/container/README.md

 })
 ```

-It takes a function (resolver) whose return type is the abstraction and the function body returns the concrete (implementation).
+It takes a resolver (function) whose return type is the abstraction and the function body returns the concrete (implementation).

-Example for singleton binding:
+The example below shows a singleton binding.

 ```go
 err := container.Singleton(func() Database {